WWILLV/Crypto/README-en.md

 - Sha1、Sha256

 ### code
-- Base64/32
+- Base64/32/16
-- Morse(Only supports alphanumeric now)(Code)
+- Morse(Only supports alphanumeric now)
 - url
 - ASCII,Unicode and string convert to each other
 - Hexadecimal ASCII string to string

 ### Conversion
-- Arbitrary conversion(Supports up to 62 binary conversions,does not support decimals now)(Conversion)
+- Arbitrary conversion(Supports up to 62 binary conversions,support array,does not support decimals now)

 ### CryptoFileInfo
 - Get file md5